 The following are some of our favorite hikes to do when visiting Copper Harbor.
 For a complete guide of where to hike and how to get there, pick up a copy of the Walking Paths & Protected Areas of the Keweenaw guide.
 It's an incredible resource that every hiker and nature lover should have!

 Located high above the southern shoreline of Lake Superior, Bare Bluff gives hikers a beautiful view out over Bete Grise and the undeveloped landscape beyond Montreal Falls.
 A looped trail takes you to the top of the steep cliffs before returning via a rugged traverse across the talus slopes beneath the bluff.
 The forests in this area are dense mature hardwoods and mixed conifers, the perfect place to get lost in your thoughts.
 This trail is not the easiest and has substantial elevation change.
-The access road to this area is rough and low ground clearance vehicles are not recommended.
 Owned and managed by the Michigan Nature Association.
 Note: the road into Bare Bluff is private and gated at least a mile from the start of the trail.
 Hiking the road is allowed but is at your own risk.

 Expansive white sand beaches in the Keweenaw?
 You betcha!
 The Houghton Keweenaw Conservation District's Bete Grise Preserve is a collaborative effort between several conservation partners in the region that protected several thousand acres of high-quality wetlands inland from Lake Superior.
 Along the shoreline at Bete Grise South is a lengthy, undeveloped sandy beach on Bete Grise that is a perfect getaway from the more popular beaches in the Keweenaw.
 An interpretive forest nature trail parallels the shoreline, or choose to get sand between your toes by hiking the 'singing' sands on a sunny day.

 A visit to Copper Harbor is not complete without checking out the old growth white pines at Estivant Pines.
-Spared the saw when the Keweenaw was clear-cut a century ago, these towering giants are the biggest trees by far in the Keweenaw and among the largest in Michigan.
+Spared the saw when the Keweenaw was clear-cut over a century ago, these towering giants are the biggest trees by far in the Keweenaw.
 Two family-friendly looped trails take you through the massive groves.
 Owned and managed by the Michigan Nature Association.